Hungary national football team: 2020s

-The second game was played on 19 June against France.
-Fiola took the lead in the second minute of extra time in the first half.
-Griezmann later equalized and the match ended 1–1, a fantastic result for the small country.
-The last group game was played on 23 June in Munich, in the Allianz Arena.
-Still having a chance to qualify, the Hungarians were fired up.
-They took the lead twice, but the match ultimately ended in a 2–2 draw.
-Hungary exited the tournament, and Germany saved themselves from another group-stage exit after the 2018 FIFA World Cup.

 2022 again brought the "group of death" for Hungary, as during the 2022–23 UEFA Nations League the team had to face off three former world champions in group A3, Italy, Germany, and England respectively.
-While prior the matches the team was widely considered to be a key contestant for relegation, the Red-White-Greens quickly proved their worth when they beat last year's UEFA Euro silver medalist England 1–0 with a Dominik Szoboszlai penalty an hour into the match.
+While prior the matches the team was widely considered to be a key contestant for relegation, the Red-White-Greens quickly proved their worth when they beat Euro 2020 runner-up England 1–0 with a Dominik Szoboszlai penalty an hour into the match.
 After the victory, expectations were cooled with a 2–1 defeat against Italy in Cesena, nevertheless, an early Zsolt Nagy goal that could only be equalized by Jonas Hofmann resulted in a 1–1 draw against Germany, placing the team second in the group behind Italy.
 On 14 June, Hungary visited England in Wolverhampton, achieving a stunning 0–4 victory against Gareth Southgate's squad, taking the group's lead after Italy's defeat to Germany.
-For the last two match days, Hungary's only chance for relegation were defeats against Germany and Italy, with England winning both of their games.
-The team was taking no chances though, as Ádám Szalai, the long-time forward who announced his retirement a day before the match, scored a heeler to win the game against Germany 1–0 in Leipzig.
+For the last two matchdays, Hungary couldn’t be relegated unless they lost to and England defeated both Germany and Italy.
+Although England would lose 1-0 to Italy and as a result were relegated in the Nations League with a match to spare anyways, the Hungarians didn’t want to rely on other results as Ádám Szalai, the long-time forward who announced his retirement a day before the match, scored a heeler to win the game against Germany 1–0 in Leipzig.
 On 26 September, Hungary only needed a draw to qualify for the UEFA Nations League Finals, however they lost to Italy 2–0 in the Puskás Aréna.